New Jersey, Delaware to lift school mask mandates, and others may follow

-“We’re in a much better place than we were several weeks ago,” Carney tweeted.
+“We’re in a much better place than we were several weeks ago in the middle of the Omicron surge of COVID-19 cases and hospitalizations,” Carney said in a statement.

+His Monday announcement also noted the end of an indoor mask mandate in the state, beginning Friday morning.

+The virus continues to circulate, Carney acknowledged, but said, “we have the tools to keep ourselves and each other safe.”
+He urged people to get vaccinated and boosted.

 When students first began returning to classrooms, masks were required in virtually all schools.
 But soon after, policies toward masks divided along partisan lines, with many Democratic governors requiring that all districts require masks, and many Republican governors barring their districts from doing so.
 Many states have long left it up to the individual districts to decide.